CallMePat/ensake-app/README.md

 #### Expo Account Credentials
 Username: callmepat

 Password: EmaikuOmolola123

 3. After login, go to the **Projects** tab and select the `ensake` app to launch it instantly.

 ---

+### Test Login Credentials for Ensake App

+Once the app opens, use the following **test credentials** to sign in:

+Email: ghengiskhan@gmail.com

+Password: secret

 ### Option 2: Clone and Run Locally